Articles on: Google Ads

 So, are you ready to discover the best practices for launching your Performance Max campaign?

-Performance Max in a few sentences?
+Performance Max in a nutshell?

 Why was it created?

 In fact, the creation of PM is based on known successful elements.
+To put it simply, Google has taken Facebook's magic recipe and applied it to some mouth-watering ingredients:

-A super-powered algorithm
+A powerful algorithm

 Interest-based audience targeting

-The use of insights on campaigns
+The use of campaign insights

 Image and video content